An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Cleveland-Cliffs Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how CLF stock compares to 2,000+ US-based stocks, and to peers in the Non-Energy Minerals sector and Steel industry.
+We show how CLF stock compares to 2,000+ US-based stocks, and to peers in the Mining, Quarrying, and Oil and Gas Extraction sector and Iron Ore Mining industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.